hubertpawlak/ds18b20-remote-sensor/README.md

 # What is ds18b20-remote-sensor?
 This is a simple program to periodically read temperatures from 1-Wire sensors and send them to a specified endpoint.
 Easy to run as a systemd service.
+Tested on Raspberry Pi Zero.

 # Request content
 This program send an HTTP POST request with JSON containing  multiple readings.
 Here is an example: